diabolical-ninja/vce-performance/README.md

 - [ ] Go through the fuzzy match of school names & correct the mistakes
   - There are quite a few unfortunately :(
-- [ ] For the "top schools" plot, add a minimum enrolments selector

 ## Data